On Types of Elliptic Pseudoprimes: Introduction

-In the present study we generalize Gordon's definitions of Euler elliptic pseudoprimes and strong Elliptic pseudoprimes using Silverman's notion of elliptic pseudoprimes.
-Using these new definitions, we then define Euler elliptic Carmichael numbers as well as strong elliptic Carmichael numbers.
-In particular, we identify Korselt criteria for \EECN{s} and \SECN{s}.
-Using these criteria, we show that \SECN{s} are generally \EECN{s} when applicable.
-We also present conditions under which elliptic Korselt numbers of Type I are equivalent to strong elliptic Carmichael numbers, as well as conditions for when elliptic Korselt numbers of Type I are equivalent to Euler elliptic Carmichael numbers.
+\end{theorem-non} In Section 5 we investigate the relationship of elliptic Korselt numbers of Type I to \SECN{s} and \EECN{s}.
+In particular, we show conditions under which elliptic Korselt numbers of Type I are equivalent to strong elliptic Carmichael numbers (Proposition \ref{PropEKIEECN}), as well as conditions under which elliptic Korselt numbers of Type I are equivalent to Euler elliptic Carmichael numbers (Proposition \ref{TypeSECN}).